arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -AssembliesFolder "C:\Assemblies" `
 -ArtifactsPrefix 'dev-'
-# Uploading assembly 'dev-MyFirstAssembly.dll' into the Azure Integration Account 'my-integration-account'
 # Assembly 'dev-MyFirstAssembly.dll' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading assembly 'dev-MySecondAssembly.dll' into the Azure Integration Account 'my-integration-account'
 # Assembly 'dev-MySecondAssembly.dll' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 ## Uploading certificates into an Azure Integration Account